hs-duesseldorf/se2rest/README.md

 To reduce the amount of HTTPClient objects that are created, we will also use the singleton pattern for the `PersonRestController.java`.

 Since this class is a little bit bigger than previous ones, explanations can be found inside the source code as comments.
-So, create GenericRestService.java and PersonService.java inside the service package of your client with the following content:
+So, create `GenericRestService.java` inside the service package of your client with the following content:

 ```java
 package org.hsd.inflab.se2fxclient.service;